rrmarichal/simple-web-crawler/Readme.md

 ### FaultTolerantCrawler

-A curated approach to `DFSCrawler` where we account for error and retries.
+A curated approach to `DFSCrawler` where we account for errors and retries.
 A queue processor implementation maintains a list of processing tasks limited by a maximum concurrenly level parameter.
 When a node fails to crawl, it is re-queued up to a maximum number of times.

 ### Unit Tests
 A test project (<code>Service.Tests</code>) contains: